Dongmen metro station

 Dongmen (東門) is a metro station in Taipei, Taiwan served by the Taipei Metro.
 It is an interchange station with the Tamsui–Xinyi line and the Zhonghe–Xinlu line, which opened on 24 November 2013.
 The station opened on 30 September 2012 with the opening of the Zhongxiao Xinsheng to Guting segment of the Zhonghe–Xinlu line.

 Station overview

-The station is a four-level, underground station with island platforms for both the Tamsui–Xinyi and Zhonghe–Xinlu Lines.
+This is a four-level, underground station with island platforms for both the Tamsui–Xinyi and Zhonghe–Xinlu Lines.
 The platforms are stacked, allowing for cross-platform interchange between the two lines.
 The Xinyi Line station is 217 m meters long and 24.7 m meters wide. and eight exits, one accessible elevator, and two vent shafts.

 Construction

 The main diaphragm wall of the station is 1.5 m thick and 72 m meters deep, thus making it the deepest diaphragm wall of all Taipei Metro stations.
 Construction on this part started in March 2004 and was completed on 26 April 2007.
 It was announced that on 15 July 2010, the intersection of Jinshan South Road and Xinyi Road would be restored to its pre-construction state.